akshat-sahijpal/akshat-sahijpal/README.md

-      append("👋 Hi, I’m ${@akshat-sahijpal} currently studying Computer Science") append("👀 I’m currently working on building high quality and powerfull Android Applications") append("🌱 My Preferred Language for Android is kotlin.") append("💞️ I use Ktor and Spring Boot for the Backend most of the time (Sometimes Firebase too :P) ") append("👀 I'm currently learning backend development and jetpack compose ")
+      append("👋 Hi, I’m ${@akshat-sahijpal} currently studying Computer Science") append("👀 I’m currently working on building high quality and powerfull Android Applications") append("🌱 My Preferred Language for Android is kotlin.") append("💞️ I use Ktor and Spring Boot for the Backend most of the time Sometimes Firebase too :P") append("👀 I'm currently learning backend development and jetpack compose ")
     }
  }